Investing

 When does the leverage effect take effect?

-The leverage effect kicks in when return on total capital is higher than the cost of debt.
+The leverage effect kicks in when the return on total capital is higher than the cost of debt.
 In this case, return on equity increases and the effect is positive.
 If the return is lower than the cost of debt, the effect turns negative and reduces profitability.

 How can you calculate the leverage effect?